 5. Educational or Skill Development Voluntary Time Off: Some employees may request VTO to attend workshops, classes, or other educational opportunities that could enhance their skills, even if it’s not directly related to their current job.

 6. Health and Wellness Voluntary Time Off: Similar to personal VTO but more focused on physical and mental health, employees may request VTO to focus on their well-being, especially if they are feeling overwhelmed or burnt out.
-Please check the regulations in your country regarding mental health days and PTO or VTO.
+Please check the regulations in your country regarding mental health days for employees and PTO or VTO.

 How Does Voluntary Time Off Influence Workplace Productivity?